zen-xu/ghostty/README.md

 #### Shell Integration Installation and Verification

-**On macOS,** Ghostty will automatically inject the shell integration code for `zsh` and `fish`.
+Ghostty will automatically inject the shell integration code for `zsh` and `fish`.
 Other shells are not supported.
 You can also manually load them in many cases (see `src/shell-integration`). **If you want to disable this feature,** set `shell-integration = none` in your configuration file.

-**On Linux,** automatic shell integration requires that you set the `GHOSTTY_RESOURCES_DIR` environment variable to point to the `zig-out/share` directory after building Ghostty from source.
+**For the automatic shell integration to work,** Ghostty must either be run from the macOS app bundle or be installed in a location where the contents of `zig-out/share` are available somewhere above the directory where Ghostty is running from.
+On Linux, this should automatically work if you run from the `zig-out` directory tree structure (a standard FHS-style tree).

+You may also manually set the `GHOSTTY_RESOURCES_DIR` to point to the `zig-out/share` contents.
 To validate this directory the file `$GHOSTTY_RESOURCES_DIR/terminfo/ghostty.terminfo` should exist.

 To verify shell integration is working, look for the following log lines: